 As much as you will not move around with a sign stating ‘Hey, I have loads of cash,’ pulling out a couple of 100-dollar bills makes you a target of thieves.

 However, one of the benefits of using a credit card is it offers unmatched security for your money.
-If you misplace it or suspect that unauthorized persons have access to your sensitive info, you can easily alert your credit company, which will immediately cut off the card.
+If you misplace it or suspect that unauthorized persons have access to your sensitive info, you can easily alert your credit issuer, which will immediately cut off the card.
 As such, no one will be able to transact using it until a time when they sort out the issue.

 Furthermore, to offer optimal security, the issuer continuously monitors your credit card, pointing out any potential red flags and taking the necessary actions immediately.

-- Recordkeeping
+Recordkeeping

 In the words of Benjamin Franklin, “Beware of little expenses; a small leak will sink a great ship.”